orr-levinger/zets-github-stars/README.md

   * Could have used a modern state management and lifecycle tool like redux or react-query.
   * Nicer layout with proper CSS
   * Fetching by clicking the next page and not the NEXT button.
+* Saved repos are not automatically updated with the current number of stars (could be nice to implement)
+* CI/CD
+  * Could be nice to skip backend or frontend in no code was changed in either respectively
+  * Create env per PR for testing before merging to master

 ### Fork the Repository
 To run this project in your own AWS account, you should first fork this repository: